drewdeponte/pra/README.md

 To move between pages press `n` to go to the next page, and `p` to go to the previous page.

+### Filter

+To filter the list of you pull requests you can press `/` and start typing.
+The list will start filtering as you type.
+Once you have completed typing your filter you can press `Return` and go back to interacting with the list of pull requests.
+Refreshing by pressing `r` will clear out the filter.

 ### Quit